liamfdoherty/liamfdoherty/README.md

 # Liam Doherty

-I am a first-year Mathematics PhD student at Drexel University in Philadelphia, PA, USA.
+I am an Applied Mathematics PhD student at Drexel University in Philadelphia, PA, USA.
 I have interests in machine learning, scientific computing, and numerical methods!
 <!--
 **liamfdoherty/liamfdoherty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.